FluentValidation/FluentValidation/docs/_doc/start/configuring.md

 - `Continue` (the default) - always invokes all validators in a rule definition
 - `StopOnFirstFailure` - stops executing a rule as soon as a validator fails

 As well as being set at the rule level, the cascade mode can also be set globally for all validators, or for all the rules in a particular validator class.
+This is the equivalent of setting the cascade mode on every rule within the validator.
+Not that this still only applies to validators *within the same rule chain* - separate calls to `RuleFor` are treated separately.
+If one rule fails, it will not prevent a separate rule from running, only validators within the same rule chain.

 To set the cascade mode globally, you can set the CascadeMode property on the static ValidatorOptions class during your application's startup routine: